Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Experiments

 \subsection{One-shot generalization}

 To evaluate whether the learned regression network can generalize to unseen classes, we perform a one-shot learning experiment.
-Here, the model had to normalize and classify transformed versions of shapes it had not previously encountered.
+Here, the model is asked to classify transformed versions of shapes it had not previously encountered.
 Since the returned class label depends on the exemplars in the buffer, we consider two variants of the experiment, corresponding to generalized and standard one-shot learning.
 In the first one, we keep the training exemplars in the buffer and add new ones.
 In the second, the buffer is cleared before including novel exemplars.
 We also introduce different numbers of test classes.
 The classification accuracies are presented in Table~\ref{tab:one-shot}.
 As expected, keeping the training exemplars in the buffer and adding more test classes makes the task harder.
-Nevertheless, the accuracy stays remarkably high, showing that the equivariant network has learned a correct and universal mechanism that works even for previously unseen shapes.
+Nevertheless, the accuracy stays remarkably high, showing that the equivariant network has learned a correct and universal mechanism that works even for unseen shapes.
 This is the essence of our framework.